elvinjgalarza/private-data-collection/README.md

 Private data can also be purged through the blockToLive variable in the Configuration.
 We performed a transaction and effectively added a block to the chain when we created the Marble object.
 However, performing queries to the ledger is not a transaction and, therefore, is not a block added to the chain.

-The blockToLive's number indicates how many blocks on the chain must be added before the private data is deleted.
+The blockToLive's data + 1 indicates how many blocks on the chain must be added before the private data is deleted.
 This means that we can create or transfer Marble objects , which are satisfactory to be considered transactions, the number of times that is labeled in the blockToLive and expect the private data to be gone.

 **Follow these steps to perform a purge on private data**